Scientific name - Citrus sinensis. The botanical name of sweet orange is Citrus aurantium.

+Since vitamin C can deactivate free radicals, it helps in the prevention of cholesterol.
+Vitamin C also controls cold and ear infections.
 Some of the compounds in these citrus fruits are called limonoids which fights with cancers in the mouth, skin, lung, breast, stomach and colon.

 A class of compounds found in citrus fruit peels are called polymethoxylated flavones (PMFs) have the capability to reduce cholesterol levels.
 Fiber content present in it helps out by keeping blood sugar levels under control and by reducing the uncomfortable constipation or diarrhea.